-Each of the members has been determined to satisfy the independence and financial literacy requirements under applicable SEC rules and regulations and applicable NASDAQ listing standards.

-Financial Expertise:

-Our Board has affirmatively determined that Ms. Webb is an "Audit Committee financial expert" within the meaning of Item 407(d) of Regulation S-K under the Securities Act of 1933, as amended, or the Securities Act.
+Audit Committee Independence: Each of the members has been determined to satisfy the independence and financial literacy requirements under applicable SEC rules and regulations and applicable NASDAQ listing standards.
+Meetings in 2021: Financial Expertise: 5 Our Board has affirmatively determined that Ms. Webb is an "Audit Committee financial Members expert" within the meaning of Item 407(d) of Regulation S-K under the Securities Act of